lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level3/reactive-silicon-dioxide.rst

     and relax the density of the system.

 ..  code-block:: lammps
-    :caption: *to be copied in RelaxSilica/input.lammps*

     velocity all create 300.0 3482028
-    fix mynpt all npt temp 300.0 300.0 10 aniso 1.0 1.0 100
+    fix mynpt all npt temp 300.0 300.0 100 aniso 1.0 1.0 1000
     timestep 0.5

-    run 2000
+    run 10000

-.. admonition:: Note
-    :class: info

-    Here, I choose values of 10 fs for the temperature damping parameter and 100 fs for the pressure.
-These choices were made to reach equilibrium faster and allow very short run to be performed.
-For an actual simulation (and not a tutorial), longer equilibration and larger damping times should be used (100 fs and 1000 fs for temperature and pressure respectively are usually used for atomic systems).

 ..  container:: justify

-    As the simulation runs, you can see that the charges of the atoms are fluctuating, as the atoms adjust themselves to the topology:
+    As the simulation runs, you can see that the charges of the atoms are fluctuating.
+    The charge of every atom is actually adjusting to the local environnement.

 .. figure:: ../figures/level3/reactive-silicon-dioxide/average-charge-light.png
     :alt: Charge of silica during equilibration with reaxff and LAMMPS